artofthesmart/hypertext/microsite content/pages/01.home/default.md

 !!
 Tested in an incognito window of Chrome with the `Fast 3G` throttling settings.

 ### No Styles
 I wanted to avoid adding styles as much as possible because these can get quite large.
 That goes double if you're using an off-the-shelf stylesheet.
-This page you're reading is only about 8KB but the [Spectre CSS framework](https://picturepan2.github.io/spectre/) is already 8KB when minified and [Bootstrap's CSS alone](getbootstrap.com) weighs in at over 40KB.
+This page you're reading is only about 8KB but the [Spectre CSS framework](https://picturepan2.github.io/spectre/) is already 8KB when minified and [Bootstrap's CSS alone](http://getbootstrap.com) weighs in at over 40KB.
 It is far too easy to load up a bunch of stylesheets that overlap and override each other, eating bandwidth and accomplishing little.

 That said, there were a few compromises, listed below.

 **Images are capped at 100% of parent width.** The first was that the W3C couldn't have known in 1995 about the rise of mobile devices.
 Back then, it was reasonable to assume that screens would always be wider than the widest reasonable image.
 That's not true on mobile devices, which have an effective width of about 400px or about 5" wide by 1995 standards at 72dpi.
 So if you load a modern website on a very old browser or a mobile device _without the assistance of meta tags and CSS_ you end up with lots of images that overflow horizontally.

+I get past this with one CSS rule to fix 99% of these very real problems: `img { max-width: 100% }`.
+This is always present, regardless of your settings.
+Sorry, if you REALLY want the 100% genuine authentic experience of 1995, you'll have to remove this line or add your own CSS to undo it.

 There are some options for allowing a tiny amount of CSS that come built-in to help make sites look better.
 This site uses them because they add a trivial amount of size and *zero additional requests*.

-I get past this with one CSS rule to fix 99% of problems: `img { max-width: 100% }`.
-This is present in all of the included CSS themes.

 **Added some key classes and semantic CSS themes.** The default HTML style isn't especially stylish and the drive to make this theme wasn't about loving the HTML style but about loving speed.
 It turns out that including _some_ style doesn't slow things down very much and adds a lot of structure to documents.